PREETHIKA-N-C/Singing-Ball-using-python/README.md

 # Singing-Ball-using-python
-The speed of the bouncing ball indirectly refers the different pattern with respect to X and Y-axis
+The speed of the bouncing ball indirectly refers the different pattern with respect to X and Y-axis.